Tier 2 Visa – General

 You can apply for a Tier 2 Visa (General) if you are outside of the European Economic Area (EEA) and Switzerland and have been offered a skilled job in the UK from a UK employer with a valid Tier 2 sponsorship licence.

-Your proposed employer must be a UK based entity which holds a UKVI sponsorship license, the list of all sponsor license holders can be found here.
-If the prospective employer does not have a sponsor license, it may be possible to apply for one, please refer to our sponsor license article in business immigration section for more information.
+Your proposed employer must be a UK based entity which holds a UKVI sponsorship licence, the list of all sponsor licence holders can be found here.
+If the prospective employer does not have a sponsor licence, it may be possible to apply for one, please refer to our sponsor licence article in business immigration section for more information.

 There is an English language requirement of B1 CEFR and the applicant must show sufficient maintenance of £945 (unless the sponsor is “A-rated” and certified maintenance for the applicant).
 It is also possible to bring dependants for Tier 2 (General) visa holders.

 Tier 2 Visa Point Attributes

 You will need to score 70 points in total under the following attributes for your Tier 2 visa application.

 |Valid Certificate of Sponsorship||30||Employer with Tier 2 Sponsorship Licence and a valid Certificate of Sponsorship|

 |Appropriate salary||20||Appropriate rate for the job category|

 |English Language||10||English language requirement at least CEFR level B1|